2025 Broadband Advocacy Targets / Target 6

 The connection of Micro-, Small- and Medium-sized Enterprises (MSMEs) with broadband will increase their competitiveness and allow them to participate in the global marketplace where online business transactions are increasingly the norm.

-- capability of SMEs to gauge, plan, implement and optimize their transformation through digital skills
+• capability of SMEs to gauge, plan, finance, implement and optimize their transformation through digital skills.

 Tracking progress

-Connectivity data disaggregated by enterprise size is widely available for high-income nations, although not always for micro enterprises.
-For most low- and middle-income nations, even aggregated data on total enterprises with Internet access is not available, let alone by sector.
+Connectivity data disaggregated by enterprise size is widely available for high-income nations, although not always for micro-enterprises.
+For most low- and middle-income countries, even aggregated data on total enterprises with Internet access is not available, let alone by sector.
 Hence it is difficult to gauge the severity of the problem.
 The nature of the connectivity is also important.
-A one-person micro enterprise might find having a smartphone with wireless access sufficient to carry out operations, particularly for social-media based online selling.
+A one-person micro enterprise might find having a smartphone with wireless access sufficient to carry out operations, particularly for social media based online selling.